The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

 Actually, when you first calibrate, you mightn’t like it.
 If you’ve grown used to your very blue/bright screen, it may seem too warm/dull to you at first.
 I urge you to give it a chance.
 Even after 24-48 hours, you’ll probably be used to it, and wonder how you ever tolerated it so bad before!

-No, only the color-managed ones.
+No, only the colour-managed ones.

 Programs like Photoshop, Bridge and Lightroom automatically detect and utilise a monitor profile, so you don’t need to worry about anything.
-Some programs need you to manually point them to the profile in order to be properly color-managed (Canon’s Digital Photo Professional is one that springs to mind).
+Some programs need you to manually point them to the profile in order to be properly colour-managed (Canon’s Digital Photo Professional is one that springs to mind).

 So, you’re likely to see a difference between images in Photoshop and Internet Explorer, for example.
 You may be assured that Photoshop is correct (assuming you haven’t messed around with its Color Settings).